 The NewsGuild of New York's 2019 Local and Unit Elections

 Every three years, the NewsGuild of New York has nominations and elections for leadership roles throughout our union.
 An open nomination process and vigorous participation in Guild elections is a key part of a democratic, member-led union.
 Strong, effective, and accountable leadership is how we collectively ensure we’re fighting for the right things, and that we win!
+For more information on unit elections, please scroll to the bottom of this page.

-In addition to the unit elections, our Local (the NewsGuild of New York) is also electing officers and members of the Local Executive Committee.
+Our Local (the NewsGuild of New York) is also electing officers and members of the Local Executive Committee.
 The Executive Committee is the Local's administrative body.
 Every Unit Chair serves on the Executive Committee, as do Local Officers and a slate of 16 Guild members.
 All of its members, except for the President who fulfills the office on a full-time basis, are working Guild members.
 The Local Chair presides over the Executive Committee meetings.
 In accordance with the Guild’s bylaws, the Local elections must happen every three years.

 Term of Office: January 2, 2020 - January 1, 2023